ac9492/Complete-Privacy-and-Security-Guide/README.md

 ## Authenticator Apps

 Authenticator apps generate TOTP codes for two-factor authentication.
-Historically, Google Authenticator has been the app used for authentication, but it sends
+Historically, Google Authenticator has been the app used for authentication, but it sends unncessary telemetry, is closed-source, and backups are stored in Google Drive.
+Consider using one of the alternatives below which are fully compatible with all TOTP 2FA codes.
+I personally use 2FAS because it lets me store my TOTP secrets only on my mobile device, with easy ad-hoc sending via the browser extension, without storing any secrets, either temporarily or permanently on my desktop.
+However, all the options below are considered quite secure.

 Recommended free options:
 | TOTP App | Platforms | Backups | Encryption | Open Source |